 As a Christian I found myself facing the challenge to forgive.
 I came to understand my medical treatment need for managing the bio-chemical imbalance; however, I also knew that I had to forgive or I would become permanently poisoned!
 This was also blocking my ability to fully realize God’s love and forgiveness for me.
 What to do?

-I knew that I wanted freedom from the self-consuming effects of my anger, rage and deep down bitterness and resentment.
+I knew that I wanted freedom from the self-consuming effects of my anger, rage, and deep down bitterness and resentment.
 Here was a promise telling me that if I asked in faith-believing prayer that my wish could be granted.
 I noted, however, the contingency.
 I would have to begin to humble myself and by an act of my will forgive my offenders, real or imagined.
 This passage became my stop, drop & roll way of dealing with my anger and rage.
 Simultaneously this was my proactive way of cooperating with the “Therapist of Heaven” who alone could heal my aggrieved spirit and wounded soul.

 Whenever I would stop to pray about this matter, as an act of my will, I would choose to forgive.
-By this act I would drop off some more of my anger and rage and experience a “cooling-down” that brought an increased capacity for seeing things from a truer and healthier perspective.
-Then, by an act of my will, I would roll off on to Jesus responsibility for the deep inner healing and deliverance work that I concluded He alone could (and over time would) do.
+By this act, I would drop off some more of my anger and rage and experience a “cooling-down” that brought an increased capacity for seeing things from a truer and healthier perspective.
+Then, by an act of my will, I would roll off on to Jesus responsibility for the deep inner healing and deliverance work that I concluded He alone could (and overtime would) do.

 Forgiveness is not the denial of a felt offense.
 It is not the pretense that no offense has taken place, when in fact that is the case.
 Practicing stop, drop & roll was not for me avoidance but rather a proactive means by which to come to terms with my need to humble myself, seek help, and realize an increase of hope for a healthier future.

 I’m no longer burning up with rage and anger.
 Bitterness and resentment are gone.
 Jesus said that we need to love others as we love ourselves.
 It was essential to first, as an act of my will and obedience to Christ, forgive others as an act of loving myself.
 I had to do this to help and heal myself.
-In time it promoted appropriate relationships with others.
+In the time it promoted appropriate relationships with others.